AIQ-Kitware/vllm_service/README.md

 ## Example 1: single-GPU system

-Use this example on a 1-GPU workstation, or as the first sanity-check profile on a larger machine.
+Use this example on a 1-GPU workstation.

 ```bash
 python manage.py setup \